All-sky neutrino point-source search with IceCube combined track and cascade data: Time-Integrated All-Sky Point-Source Search

 The test statistic (TS) used for this analysis is shown in Eq.~\ref{test_stat} where $\hat{n}_s$ is the best-fit number of signal events and $\hat{\gamma}$ is the best-fit spectral index.
 As $\hat{n}_s$ becomes larger, $\mathcal{L}(\hat{n}_s,\hat{\gamma})$ becomes larger than the null hypothesis/background hypothesis $\mathcal{L}(n_s=0)$ and thus the TS increases.

 To simulate background, for use in TS calculations, background trials are generated by randomly scrambling the $\alpha$ of events in the actual data.
+The rotation of the Earth ensures that atmospheric backgrounds, isotropic astrophysical neutrino background, and other Earth-based sources of systematic uncertainty are uniformly distributed in $\alpha$.
+This makes it possible to generate realistic background trials from data while taking into account the systematic effects of the detector.
 This method generally eliminates any clustering signals, however, to accurately create these background trials, residual signal must be subtracted.
 This adjustment is necessary because, with the galactic plane covering a significant portion of some declination bands, randomizing in $\alpha$ no longer ensures that the events are background only but rather a mix of signal and background.
 To achieve this, previous IceCube all-sky point-source searches with cascades added a signal subtraction likelihood to Eq.~\ref{base_likelihood} \citep{7yrPSTracks,DNNCascades_2023}.
 To maintain consistency in the likelihoods throughout this analysis, signal subtraction is applied to both the cascades and tracks datasets.
 The signal subtraction likelihood is the following:

 Solving for $\left(1-n_s^j/N^j\right)\mathcal{B}(\sin(\delta_i^j),E_i^j)$ in Eq.~\ref{sig_sub} and replacing it in Eq.~\ref{base_likelihood} gives us the equation below:

 Here, $\tilde{\mathcal{D}}$ is the background expectation from scrambling and $\tilde{\mathcal{S}}$ is the $\alpha$-averaged expected number of signal events based on MC event acceptance to the source hypothesis which, in this case, is a point-source hypothesis.